yyli28/d2mr-assessment-yyli28/research-assessment.md

 24. Render publication-quality tables, figures, and images from code chunks

     1. Produces at least 1 table or image with a caption
-    2. Produces at least 1 figure/plot with a markdown caption
+    2. Produces at least 1 figure/plot with a markdown caption (title) and note
     3. Captions are informative, complete, and render correctly
     4. All tables and figures are referenced in the narrative text (e.g., Figure 1)
     5. References render without error and link to the correct table/figure in pdf/html output